ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lectures/lect12.md

 # Topics
-* Reading and writing to files
-* Processing information in text files

-And don't forget to always look on [the Bright Side of Life](https://www.youtube.com/watch?v=X_-q9xeOgG4)
+* Python Dictionaries
+* Practice: Reading from input files and creating different data structures in programs (lists, dictionaries and so on)
+* String formatting
+* Running Python programs on the command prompt: the shebang and sys.argv
+* Overview of lab07